SigurdJanson/seifseit/seifseit/content/english/service.md

     # service item loop
     - icon : ion-android-star-half #ionicon pack v2 : https://ionicons.com/v2/
       name: Value
-      content: "Less ambitious design in the product is better than incredible drafts on paper."
+      content: "Incredible design drafts on paper are worth nothing unless you have the means to bring it into the product."